medikoo/deferred/README.md

 <a name="deferred-promise-basics" />
 ### Basics

 Straight to the point - when there's work to do that doesn't return immediately (asynchronous) `deferred` object is created and promise (`deferred.promise`) is returned to the world.
-When finally you got the value, deferred is resolved with it (`deferred.resolve(value)`) at that point all promise observers are notified with value of fulfilled promise.
+When finally you got the value, deferred is resolved `deferred.resolve(value)` at that point all promise observers are notified with value of fulfilled promise.

 Example: